OpenMORDM/OpenMORDM/README.md

 # OpenMORDM #

 OpenMORDM is an open-source R library for Multiobjective Robust Decision Making (MORDM).
-It includes support for loading datasets from a number of sources including CSV, XLS, XLSX, optimization output files (from [Borg](http://www.borgmoea.org/) or the [MOEA Framework](http://www.moeaframework.org/)), and R matrices and data frames;
-visualizing the data sets using various 2D and 3D plots; performing scenario discovery and tradeoff analysis; and computing uncertainty/robustness metrics.
-OpenMORDM also includes a web-based data exploration and visualization toolkit that can be launched through the `runVisDemo` or `explore` commands.
+OpenMORDM's core features include:

+1. Connecting to models written in R or compiled as executables;
+2. Defining uncertain and deeply uncertain model inputs
+3. Evaluating the model across many hypothetical states of the world (SOWs)
+4. Identifying potential robust designs using customizable robustness criteria
+5. Characterizing vulnerabilities of designs using PRIM or CART
+6. Evaluating tradeoffs among designs using various visualization tools

+In addition, OpenMORDM includes an interactive, web-based visualization toolkit for analyzing and sharing results.
+See a **[live demo](https://openmordm.shinyapps.io/Iris)** of the web-based tool.

+Please see the [Wiki](https://github.com/dhadka/OpenMORDM/wiki) for installation instructions, tutorials, and more.

 ![Main Window](https://github.com/dhadka/OpenMORDM/blob/wiki_images/images/mainWindow.png)

-Please see the [Wiki](https://github.com/dhadka/OpenMORDM/wiki) for installation instructions, tutorials, and more.
+## License

+OpenMORDM is licensed under the GNU General Public License, version 3 or later.

+This work was supported by the National Science Foundation through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507.
+Visit [http://scrimhub.org/](http://scrimhub.org/) for more details.